 From time to time, we are involved as plaintiff or defendant in various legal proceedings arising in the ordinary course of business.
-Except as previously disclosed, at December 31, 2016, we were not involved in any legal proceedings, the outcome of which we believe would be material to our financial condition or results of operations.
+At December 31, 2017, we were not involved in any legal proceedings, the outcome of which we believe would be material to our financial condition or results of operations.